DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

  ## Components Required :

  ## ATMEGA328
-   * ATmega328 is an AVR family micro controller.
+   * ATmega328 is an AVR family microcontroller.
 It is based on advanced RISC architecture.
    * It is an 8-bit controller.
-It has 32K Bytes of Programmable Flash memory, 1K Bytes of EEPROM and 2K Bytes of SRAM.
+It has 32K Bytes of Programmable Flash memory, 1K Bytes of EEPROM, and 2K Bytes of SRAM.
    * It has 23 programmable I/O pins.
 It supports peripheral features like two 8-bit timers, one 16-bit timer, 6 channel ADC with 10-bit resolution, programmable USART, Serial      Peripheral Interface, 2 wire serial interface (I2C), etc.

  ## Sensors:
-  * Light Dependent Resistors or LDRs are the resistors whose resistance values depend on intensity of the light.
+  * Light Dependent Resistors or LDRs are the resistors whose resistance values depend on the intensity of the light.
-  *  As the intensity of light falling on the LDR increases, resistance value decreases.
+  *  As the intensity of light falling on the LDR increases, the resistance value decreases.
 In dark, LDR will have maximum resistance.
   *  LDR will output an analog value which should be converted to digital.
 This can be done using analog to digital converter.

  ## Solar Panel

  * Solar panel is placed on a piece of cardboard (just for demonstration) and the bottom of the cardboard is connected to Servo motor.
  * Solar panel consists of photovoltaic cells arranged in an order.
-Photovoltaic cell is nothing but a solar cell.
+A photovoltaic cell is nothing but a solar cell.
  *  Solar cell is made up of semiconductor material silicon.

  ## switch or gate for electronic signals.